-- You need long-term IV treatments , such as chemotherapy, antibiotics, or a bone marrow transplant.
+- You need long-term IV treatments.
+Examples include chemotherapy, antibiotics, or a bone marrow transplant.
 A port allows you to get these treatments at home, in a clinic, or in the hospital.

-- You need frequent blood transfusions or blood tests.
+- You need blood transfusions or blood tests often.
 You can receive blood transfusions through your port.
-Caregivers can also collect blood samples.
+Healthcare providers can also collect blood samples.